SABS-R3/software-engineering-day1/_episodes/12-procedural.md

 When the `break` keyword is encountered, execution jumps to the next line outside of the loop.
 If there isn't a next line, as in our example here, then it's the end of the current block of code.

-This is useful when we have to search for something in a list - once we've found it we can stop searching and don't waste time looping over the remaining items.
+This is useful when we have to search for something in a list - once we've found it we can stop searching and don't need to waste time looping over the remaining items.

 What happens if we call this function for an academic who doesn't exist?

 > ## Exceptions
 > In many programming languages, we use **exceptions** to indicate that exceptional behaviour has occured and the flow of execution should be diverted.
 >
-> Exceptions are often **raised** (**thrown** in some other programming languages) as the result of an error condition.
+> Exceptions are often **raised** (or **thrown** in some other programming languages) as the result of an error condition.
 > The flow of execution is then returned (the exception is **caught** or **handled**) to a point where the error may be corrected or logged.
 > For the moment we'll just raise the exception, and assume that it will get handled properly by someone using our code.
 >
 > In Python, exceptions may also be used to alter the flow of execution even when an error has not occured.
-> For example, when iterating over a collection, a `StopIteration` exception is used to tell the loop construct to terminate, even though you never actually see this happen.
+> For example, when iterating over a collection, a `StopIteration` exception is the way in which Python tells a loop construct to terminate, though this is hidden from you.
 >
-> ~~~
+> ~~~ python
 > def write_paper(academics, name, title, date):
 >     paper = {
 >         'title': title,